 Just be careful about overdoing it, especially if you are new at gardening – see my article on over watering plants.

-With most plants, you put them in the ground and they grow without you having to add any more soil.
+With most plants, you put the seeds in the ground (or transplant them into the ground) and they grow without you having to add any more soil.
 Potatoes can grow this way, but you can do even better than that.

 Hilling, or building a mound of soil around potato shoots, is a method that will lead to stronger plants and bigger potatoes.
 It will also help to prevent sun damage.

-Generally, potatoes will be ready for harvest 18 to 20 weeks after planting the sprouted potatoes.
+According to the University of Maryland Extension, potatoes will be ready for harvest 90 to 120 days (13 to 17 weeks) after planting the sprouted potatoes.
 If you started them in soil indoors, you will want to track from that date, so be sure to write it down!

-Before the 18 to 20 weeks are up, you may see your potato plants start to decay.
+Before the 13 to 17 weeks are up, you may see your potato plants start to decay or fall over.
 The leaves will turn yellow, and the plant will die back.
 This is not necessarily a cause for alarm, since it is a natural part of the potato life cycle.

-In fact, this is actually a sign that the potatoes are ready to harvest.
+In fact, this is actually a sign that the potatoes are close to the point where they are ready to harvest.
 If you wait 2 to 3 weeks after the plant starts to die back, the potatoes should be mature and ready to harvest.

-You can use your hands, although you might want to use gloves if the soil is cold in the fall.
-This method is slower, but there is less chance of damaging the potatoes.
+You can use your hands to dig potatoes, although you might want to use gloves if the soil is cold in the fall.
+This method is slow, but there is less chance of damaging the potatoes by cutting or bruising.

-You can also dig with a trowel, pitchfork, or other tool.
-This will be faster, but has more chance of damaging some potatoes.
+You can also dig for potatoes with a trowel, pitchfork, or other tool.
+This will be faster than digging by hand, but there is more risk of damaging some potatoes.
 Of course, any that get damaged can be washed and eaten immediately.

-Bigger potatoes are the more mature ones with thicker skins, which store better, and will be found deeper down in the soil.
+Bigger potatoes are the more mature ones with thicker skins.
+These ones store better and will be found deeper down in the soil.

 If you leave potatoes in the ground longer, their skins will get thicker, making them easier to store for long periods.

-If you get plenty of potatoes, you will want to make sure to store them properly, so that you can enjoy the bounty of your harvest for months to come.
+If you get plenty of potatoes, it makes sense to store them properly.
+That way, you can get the most out of your gardening efforts and enjoy the bounty of your harvest for months to come.